Fast Whole-Body Strain Regulation in Continuum Robots: Introduction

 \section{Introduction}

 Soft manipulators, inspired by the functional role of living organisms' soft tissues, provide better compliance and configurability compared to their rigid counterparts.
-This has fostered their applications in 6D dexterous bending and whole-arm manipulation tasks~\cite{Godage}, minimally invasive surgery in tight spaces~\cite{LekanIROS17, LekanICRA20}, inspection~\cite{Mehling}, and assistive rehabilitation~\cite{ConorSoroGlove, ConorLamb}, among others.
+In proof-of-concept studies and in certain real-world cases, they have found applications in delicate 6D dexterous bending and whole-arm manipulation tasks~\cite{Godage}, minimally invasive surgery in tight spaces~\cite{LekanIROS17, LekanICRA20}, inspection~\cite{Mehling}, and assistive rehabilitation~\cite{ConorSoroGlove, ConorLamb} tasks, where otherwise stiff and rigid robot configurations possess worse stiffness-to-weight ratios and manipulability.
+Despite their attractiveness, rigid robots are still the go-to mechanism in many automation tasks today.
+How can we bridge this divide for soft robot adoption in everyday automation?
+In this paper, we argue that a sustained research effort for developing real-time computational tools for interaction modeling and control will be the key to wide adoption.

-The last few years have witnessed a flurry of models for the accurate and time-efficient computation of dynamic models and control of soft actuators.
-A non-exhaustive list includes approaches from morphoelastic filament theory~\cite{GorielyMorphoelastic, KuhlGorielyFilament, gazzola2018forward}, generalized Cosserat rod theory~\cite{RubinCosserat, CosseratBrothers}, the constant curvature model~\cite{Godage}, the piecewise constant curvature model~\cite{PCC-Robert, RSSPCC}, a PDE-based continuum Cosserat model~\cite{Renda14}, and a generalization of the dynamics of soft robots to rigid body-like dynamics in the discrete Cosserat model~\cite{RendaICRA16, RendaTRO18}.

-Constant curvature models~\cite{MatteoSoftRobot} simplify the continuously bending motions of these infinite-DOF structures at the cost of reduced accuracy.
-In contrast, finite element methods~\cite{FEM} provide precision in modeling accuracy at the cost of increased computational efforts.
-Variable curvature models such as those based on Cosserat rod theory provide a unified mathematical model with the benefit of the accuracy of FEM methods.
-However, for real-time dynamics computation and control efficacy, variable curvature schemes suffer from the ``curse of discretization": to yield better accuracy more discretized Cosserat sections are needed.
-Increased discretization of continuum sections imply increased computational cost despite the $O(N)$\footnote{Here, $N$ is the number of sections in the discretized computational model.} recursive costs of the forward and inverse-dynamics~\cite{LekanSoRoPD} algorithms.

-In this paper, we are concerned with mitigating this computational burden whilst preserving model and control accuracy.
-In this sentiment, we take the view of reduced order modeling and control with singular perturbation techniques.
-By considering the mass density of a material to consist of equal parts those near the body's barycenter and the remainder as its perturbation, we devise a modularized separable system of two sub-dynamical systems.
-Contrary to the recently explored singular perturbation in optimal control settings for rigid robots~\cite{Morimoto2020, MorimotoHMPC}, we focus on \textit{nonlinear control in a time-scale separation scenario} to further aid computational efficacy.